Deeral, Queensland: Geography

-The Mulgrave River forms the north-eastern boundary of the "curve", then cross the locality to form the southern boundary of the eastern beach part of the locality entering the Coral Sea at that point.
+The Mulgrave River forms the north-eastern boundary of the "curve", then crosses the locality to form the southern boundary of the eastern beach of the locality, entering the Mutchero Inlet and then to Coral Sea.

 History

 The town was built on Yidinji tribal territory.
 The town's name was derived from its railway station's name which was named Deeral in 1912, an Aboriginal word in the Yidinyji language meaning teeth.

+The locality also contains the town of Woolanmarroo, which was on the northern side of the Mutchero Inlet.
+Although land had been offered for sale in Woolanmarro since at least 1885, that land was never developed and remained in its natural state.
+The town site is now protected land within the Malbon Thompson Range National Park (created in June 2024).